Dumont Dunes Off-Highway Vehicle Area

 All passes must display your last name and the license plate number of your vehicle.
 Passses can not be transferred to other Dunes guest or vehicles, passes may be revoked by any BLM employee acting in offiicial capacity for not adhering to regulatory violations at the dunes site.

-The onsite fee machines at Dumont Dunes take credit cards only.
+The onsite fee machines at Dumont Dunes take credit cards only (NO CASH ACCEPTED ONSITE).
 Purchase your entrance passes at one of the following vendors below prior to coming to Dumont Dunes.
 Fee machines located at Dumont Dunes may not function properly as they are dependent on solar power and batteries.

 Kinsail Corp www.dumontdunespermits.com 3600 N. Upland St. Arlington, VA.
 22207..
 Phone 703 994-4194

 K&Y Country Store, P.O.
 Box 440 Baker, CA. 92309..Phone 760 733-4252

 Parker MC/ATV, 301 Ox Bow #3, Pahrump, NV.
 89048..Phone 775 537-6686

 Grewal Travel Center, 72363 Baker Blvd., Baker, CA. 92309..Phone 760 733-4505

 Valero Service Station, 71808 Baker Blvd., Baker, CA. 92309..Phone 760 733-4542

 Johnnie Walker RV, 4784 Boulder Highway, Las Vegas, NV.
 89121